What do personal trainers eat for lunch?

 I eat filling foods that keep you full for a long period of time, as they are made up of those satiating substances such as protein, fiber, water, and healthy fats.
 I don’t track calories but go by portion sizes and focus on taking my time to eat — to get full naturally — as opposed to eating too quickly, which can lead to overconsumption.

 I eat grass-fed proteins, as they have a higher omega-3 content, contain no hormones or antibiotics, and are raised naturally.

 I use some whey protein powder, specifically after training, to jumpstart muscle recovery.
 Carb-wise, I focus on sweet potatoes, oats, and fruits.
 I use a lot of olive oil and coconut oil.
-I especially use the coconut oil for cooking, as it has a higher smoke point and doesn’t break down at higher heats like olive oil does.
+I especially use the coconut oil for cooking, as it has a higher smoke point and doesn’t break down at higher heats as olive oil does.

 Right now, a lunch I’m doing includes diced sweet potato sautéed in coconut oil with garlic and then some grass-fed beef, all combined together.
 I’ll toss in some chopped green onion and put cilantro on top too.
 My current post-lunch snack is a green apple and almonds.